ABTHERA™ Therapy is a temporary abdominal closure system that helps surgeons achieve primary fascial closure.

 • Allows rapid access for re-entry and does not require sutures for placement

-Contraindicated for use on patients with open abdominal wounds containing non-enteric unexplored fistulas should not be treated.
+Contraindicated for use on patients with open abdominal wounds containing non-enteric unexplored fistulas.
 Protect vital structures with ABTHERA™ Visceral Protective Layer at all times during therapy.
 Never place exposed foam material directly in contact with exposed bowel, organs, blood vessels or nerves.

 -Formation of adhesions may reduce the likelihood of fascial reapproximation and increase risk of fistula development, common complications in patients with exposed viscera.